NIRALUser/NeuroRuler/docs/libraries.rst

 `<https://simpleitk.readthedocs.io/en/master/IO.html>`_

-You probably won't have to worry about this since all common image formats are supported, and `sitk.ImageFileReader` automatically detects the file extension, so you don't have to handle it.
+You probably won't have to worry about this since all common image formats are supported, and :code:`sitk.ImageFileReader` automatically detects the file extension, so you don't have to handle it.

 .. _SimpleITKFiji:

 Fiji & tutorial notebooks
 =========================

+Not in use anymore.

-See `<https://simpleitk.org/TUTORIAL>`_ for setup instructions (installing the external image viewer Fiji used in some of our :code:`.ipynb` files) and a bunch of tutorial Jupyter notebook files, most of which are too advanced for this project.
+See `<https://simpleitk.org/TUTORIAL>`_ for setup instructions (installing the external image viewer Fiji used in some of our old :code:`.ipynb` files) and a bunch of tutorial Jupyter notebook files, most of which are too advanced for this project.
 What's already in `src/ <src.html>`_ should suffice for this project.

 .. _SimpleITKResources: